bfletcher/remote-lab-doc/setting-up-a-remote-lab.md

  * Minimise hardware shipping/return cycle with problematic board debug
  * Can reach “consortium scale” with no single bottleneck/resource sink

-## About this guide
+### About this guide
 This document outlines the requirements and process needed to deploy a remote lab that will connect to Linaro's master LAVA instance.

-## Reasons to set up a remote lab
+### Reasons to set up a remote lab
 Remote labs are intended to support partners who are working within an established project but looking to extend coverage e.g. in terms of the number of a particular supported device.
 Established projects can be one of LKFT, Trusted Firmware, ... .
 For example, various Linaro Members are working toward setting up a remote lab that will connect to Linaro's LKFT master LAVA server.

-## Out of scope for remote labs
+### Out of scope for remote labs
 Remote labs are an efficient way to scale board farms.
 They are not intended as a way to develop device or new feature support.
 The following are contra-indications for working as a remote lab:
 * Using a custom version of LAVA
 * Working with devices-under-test (DUTs) that are not supported upstream in LAVA
 * Using an installation as a testbed to upstream integration support for new devices

-## Assumptions
+### Assumptions

-* Native install of LAVA components on local hardware running Debian Stretch
+* Ability to carry out a native install of LAVA components on local hardware running Debian Stretch
+* Power and USB control scripts can be tested outside of LAVA to confirm that they are working correctly
-* There is a supported communication path between the remote lab and the central server (see below for test)
+* There is a supported communication path between the remote lab and the central server (see below for "Proving the Connection")

-*
+### Other Documentation
+The comprehensive LAVA documentation [1] also provides documentation which covers installing and configuring LAVA components.

+## Set Up Tasks

 ## Infrastructure requirements
 *(needs more of the wisdom of infrastructure from Lab folks or LAVA docs)*
 * There are minimum requirements (CPU, memory, I/O robustness) for the hardware that hosts the Worker instance
 * DUT interface hardware (USB, power control) needs to be robust
 * All infrastructure control should be via scripts invoked in device dictionary entries rather than any temptation towards dispatcher hard coding
 * For a many-Worker Remote Lab, scalable administration, deployment & configuration tools should be used

-## Set Up Tasks

-### Other Documentation

-The LAVA documentation [1] also provides documentation which covers installing and configuring LAVA components.

 ### Proving the Connection
 Whilst the LAVA dispatcher's communication with the central server is based on standard protocols, and all communication originates at the dispatcher, It's not possible to guarantee that a remote LAVA dispatcher will be able to communicate with the central server in all possible situations.
 This can be because of corporate or other firewalls and other infrastructure constraints.
 In order to test the connection, Linaro will supply a containerised test dispatcher which should be run at the remote site to prove the connection capability.
 If the connection test is not successful, it will be necessary either to debug the corporate firewall infrastructure, or, more likely, install a dedicated external connection for the remote lab.

 ### Installing lava-dispatcher
 This installation assumes a native install on Debian Stretch

 ```